xerxes168/FoodKakiBot/README.md

 Three enrichers can be run independently or together:

-- **`LocationEnricher`** — Adds location-based tags: nearest MRT station (within configurable radius), Singapore planning area (derived from postal code), and road name (parsed from address).
+- **`LocationEnricher`**: Adds location-based tags: nearest MRT station (within configurable radius), Singapore planning area (derived from postal code), and road name (parsed from address).
-- **`GoogleEnricher`** — Calls the Google Places Details API to add cuisine type, dietary/allergy tags, and other attributes inferred from Google's place data.
+- **`GoogleEnricher`**: Calls the Google Places Details API to add cuisine type, dietary/allergy tags, and other attributes inferred from Google's place data.
-- **`AutoTagger`** — Infers tags from the existing dataset or Supabase records using keyword rules (e.g. mapping sub-cuisines like "Ramen" or "Dim Sum" to their parent cuisine tags like "Japanese" or "Chinese").
+- **`AutoTagger`**: Infers tags from the existing dataset or Supabase records using keyword rules (e.g. mapping sub-cuisines like "Ramen" or "Dim Sum" to their parent cuisine tags like "Japanese" or "Chinese").

 The module also exposes helper functions used at query time to expand location tags to nearby areas and build multi-tag filter sets for retrieval.